Shrapnel injures 12 at Saudi Abha airport as drone intercepted | Business

 Shrapnel injures 12 at Saudi Abha airport as drone intercepted

-Twelve people were injured at Saudi Arabia's Abha airport by shrapnel from an explosive-laden drone intercepted by air defences on Thursday, the Saudi-led coalition fighting Yeman's Iran-aligned Houthi group said.
-Air traffic operations at the civilian airport returned to normal after standard safety procedures were carried out, the coalition said in statements carried by state media.
+Twelve people were injured at Saudi Arabia's Abha airport by shrapnel from an explosive-laden drone intercepted by air defences on Thursday, the Saudi-led coalition fighting Yemen's Iran-aligned Houthi group said.

-Twelve people were injured at Saudi Arabia's Abha airport by shrapnel from an explosive-laden drone intercepted by air defences on Thursday, the Saudi-led coalition fighting Yeman's Iran-aligned Houthi group said.
+In a statement carried by Al Arabiya TV, the coalition later warned people in the Houthi-controlled capital Sanaa to avoid civilian locations used for military purposes during the next 72 hours while they strike drone launch sites, Houthi military spokesperson Yahya Sarea said the group hit a military target at Abha airport with a Qasef 2 drone.

-Air traffic operations at the civilian airport returned to normal after standard safety procedures were carried out, the coalition said in statements carried by state media.
-Shrapnel from the drone interception at midday fell inside airport grounds and some glass facades were damaged, it said.
+Air traffic operations at Abha civilian airport returned to normal after standard safety procedures following the drone interception, the coalition said in statements carried by state media.
+Shrapnel from the drone attack at midday fell inside airport grounds and some glass facades were damaged, it said.

 Light injuries were sustained by two Saudi nationals and citizens of Bangladesh, Nepal, India, the Philippines and Sri Lanka.
 The coalition has been fighting the Houthis since early 2015, after the group ousted Yemen's internationally recognised government from power in the capital Sanaa.